DVA Compensation

 ReversibleYesN/ANo (permanent election)

-For veterans with high pre-service earnings, incapacity often pays more than TPI.
-For lower earners, TPI may pay more.
-The choice between SRDP and incapacity requires financial modelling with your specific numbers.
+The SRDP maximum rate is $947.95 per week (includes Energy Supplement).
+For veterans with high pre-service earnings, incapacity often pays more than TPI or SRDP.
+For lower earners, TPI or SRDP may pay more.
+The choice requires financial modelling with your specific numbers.

 How to claim